 The Skinny Guide to Glasgow's Southside

-Glasgow’s Southside is a world unto itself: a sprawling, densely populated, vibrant part of the city, as well known for its history of community-minded activism as it is for its fabulous parks, restaurants and bars.
-This cosmopolitan corner of Glasgow is where the historic Rent Strikes of 1915 first began and, in 2001, where a local community famously occupied a swimming pool to prevent its closure (the Govanhill Baths is now a grassroots community organisation, due to reopen as a swimming pool in 2022).
+This cosmopolitan corner of Glasgow is where the historic Rent Strikes of 1915 first began and, in 2001, where a local community famously occupied a swimming pool (Govanhill) to prevent its closure (the building is now a grassroots, activist organisation and local arts and well-being hub).

-Including two of Scotland’s most diverse neighbourhoods, Govanhill and Pollokshields, the Southside is also home to an incredible range of restaurants, cafes, shops and takeaway hole-in-the-walls.
-Cuisines from all over the world can be found in Govanhill’s packed, bustling streets, where 40% of local residents are from ethnic minorities and 32 languages are spoken within a span of just 13 tenement blocks.
+Encompassing two of Scotland’s most diverse neighbourhoods, Govanhill and Pollokshields, the Southside is also home to an incredible range of restaurants, cafes, shops and takeaway hole-in-the-walls.
+Cuisines from all over the world can be found in Govanhill’s packed, bustling streets, where 32 languages are spoken within a span of just 13 tenement blocks.
 Thanks to its low rents, community spirit and buzzy atmosphere, Govanhill is also fast becoming a city hotspot for artists and creatives.
-Small social enterprises, hip indie businesses and creative hubs have all sprung up over the neighbourhood in recent years.
+Small social enterprises, hip indie businesses and creative hubs have sprung up all over the neighbourhood in the last couple of years.

-For a slightly quieter, more relaxed vibe, visitors can head to neighbouring districts Mount Florida, Strathbungo and Pollokshields – here you’ll find snooker halls, quiet pubs and cosy cafes, dotted along widely spaced, residential streets that feature some of Glasgow’s most beautiful architecture, including gems by local architectural legend Alexander 'Greek' Thomson.
+For a slightly quieter, more relaxed vibe, visitors can head to neighbouring districts Mount Florida and Pollokshields – here you’ll find snooker halls, quiet pubs and cosy cafes, dotted along widely spaced, residential streets that feature some of Glasgow’s most beautiful architecture.
 Up the road, Shawlands is the Southside’s busy shopping district, teeming with indie outlets, charity shops and cheerful eateries.
-Every urban region needs a good green space, and thankfully the glorious Queens Park is just that.
-Nestled between Shawlands, Mount Florida and Govanhill, this gorgeous expanse of greenery, nicknamed ‘the people’s park’, is the beating heart of the Southside.
+Every urban region needs a good green space, and thankfully the glorious Queen's Park is just that.
+Nestled between Shawlands, Mount Florida and Govanhill, this gorgeous expanse of greenery, nick-named ‘the people’s park’, is the beating heart of the Southside.

-The Southside is a great place to get lost in, and foodies could easily spend an entire day just wandering around sampling the local delicacies.
-In Govanhill, take a walk up Allison Street and pop into the Glasgow Sweet Centre (202 Allison St) for some of the best samosas in town, plus something sweet for dessert (the Pistachio Burfi is recommended).
-Once you hit the main strip, Victoria Road, there’s a fantastic array of eateries to choose from: for mouth-wateringly delicious tacos on the go, check out Sacred Tum Tacos (no. 522) and for Italian head to Errol's Hot Pizza (no. 379), a tiny, homely joint serving pizzas packed full of flavour.
+The Southside is a great place to get lost in, and foodies could easily spend an entire day just wandering around and sampling the local delicacies.
+In Govanhill, take a walk up Allison Street and pop into the Glasgow Sweet Centre (no. 202) for some of the best samosas in town, plus something sweet for dessert (the Pistachio Burfi is recommended).
+Once you hit main strip Victoria Road, there’s a fantastic array of eateries to choose from.
+For mouth-wateringly delicious tacos on the go, check out Sacred Tum Tacos (no. 522), and for Italian cuisine with a vintage vibe head to the tiny, homely, retro-styled Errol's Hot Pizza (no. 379).

 Head up the road and you’ll find even more shoebox-sized gems nestled together at the tip of Allison Street.
-The veggie rolls at Vietnamese BYOB place Little Hoi An (26 Allison St) are out-of-this-world, but make sure to ring ahead if you want to dine in – it’s extremely hard to get a table.
-Right next door, Kurdish Street Food (12 - 14 Allison St) sells the best kebabs in the city, and you can walk away full for less than a fiver.
+The veggie rolls at Vietnamese BYOB place Little Hoi An (no. 26) are out-of-this-world, but make sure to ring ahead if you want to sit in – it’s extremely hard to get a table.
+Right next door, Kurdish Street Food (no. 12 - 14) sell the best kebabs in the city, and you can walk away full for less than a fiver.

-In Shawlands, Cafe Strange Brew (1082 Pollokshaws Rd) is a local favourite for coffee and brunch.
-Try Julie’s Kopitiam (1109 Pollokshaws Rd) for delicious Malaysian street food, and Hooked (1027 Cathcart Rd) in Mount Florida is great for fish and chips.
-If you like your lunch served with a side of history, check out the Battlefield Rest (55 Battlefield Rd).
+In Shawlands, try Julie’s Kopitiam (1109 Pollokshaws Rd) for delicious Malaysian street food and Silk Road Deli (34 Minard Road) for inventive sandwiches with serious flavour.
+In Mount Florida, Hooked (1027 Cathcart Rd) is great for fish and chips and if you like your lunch served with a side of history, check out the Battlefield Rest (55 Battlefield Rd).
 This quaint and cosy continental bistro has been around since 1914, when it was used as a resting and courting place for tram travellers.

 The Southside is full of places to drink, from the ‘old man pub’ variety to a bunch of trendier bars.
 The Allison Arms (720 Pollokshaws Rd) is a lively, permanently crowded establishment that seems to cater to all crowds.
-Right next door, separated only by Shaheds Takeaway (the perfect stop-off for post- or mid-boozing food by the way), is the legendary Heraghty's (708 Pollokshaws Rd), one of the city’s oldest pubs.
+Right next door, separated only by Shahed's Takeaway (the perfect stop-off for post- or mid-boozing food), is the legendary Heraghty's (708 Pollokshaws Rd), one of the city’s oldest pubs.
 Fancy a change of scene?
 Just whip across the road and head into The Rum Shack, where you can choose from a list of delectable cocktails or over 100 different types of rum.
 There’s also the achingly hip Koelschip Yard down the street (686-688 Pollokshaws Rd), serving a pretty impressive selection of craft beer.
-If you’re feeling adventurous, you could always head further afield to Glaswegian institution Star Bar (537-539 Eglinton St) for karaoke and a £3 three course meal on Sundays, or over to Minnesota Fats (1055 Cathcart Rd) for a pint over a game of American-style snooker.
+If you’re feeling adventurous, you could always head further afield to Glaswegian institution the Star Bar (537-539 Eglinton St) for karaoke and a £3 three-course meal on Sundays, or over to Minnesota Fats (1053-1055 Cathcart Rd) for a pint over a game of American-style snooker.

 If it’s caffeine you’re after in the Southside, you’ll be spoiled for choice.
 Go-tos for serious coffee fans include Short Long Black (501 Victoria Rd) and Grain and Grind (742 Pollokshaws Rd).
 After opening during the pandemic, the Transylvania Coffee Shop (462 Victoria Rd) has quickly become a neighbourhood favourite.
 Owned by a local couple from Transylvania who lost their jobs at hotels shortly before the first lockdown, it’s a cheery bistro-esque place bursting with Romanian and Hungarian snacks, fresh produce, flowers, cakes, baked goods and takeaway hot drinks.
 Its friendly atmosphere is also unparalleled – the ‘come on in’ vibe and extensive, seasonal decorations (whether for Halloween, Pride or Christmas) will cheer you up no matter what mood you’re in.

-Queens Park, with its urban proximity, is a great place to relax with pals, sprawl out on the grass with a drink, take in the view from the flagpole or perhaps enjoy some spontaneous entertainment at the Queens Park Arena.
+Queen's Park, with its urban proximity, is a great place to relax with pals, sprawl out on the grass with a beer or coffee, take in the view at the flagpole or perhaps enjoy some spontaneous entertainment at the Queen's Park Arena.
 This park truly is the epicentre of the Southside, but there are other green spaces to check out too, each with something distinctive to offer.
 The huge Linn Park, stretching across four Southside suburbs, is a wilder affair, full of craggy woodland walks, lush waterfalls and several play areas for families.
-Pollok Park (2060 Pollokshaws Rd) is the only country park in Glasgow and well worth a visit for its gorgeous landscapes, scenic trails and art collections housed in Pollok House and the Burrell Collection, scheduled to reopen in early 2022 after a lengthy refurb.
-If you’re lucky, you might also get to say hello to a Highland cow or two.
+Pollok Country Park (2060 Pollokshaws rd) is the only country park in Glasgow and well worth a visit for its gorgeous landscapes and scenic trails.
+If you’re lucky, you also might spot a Highland coo or two.